onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Orchestration Templates: Overview.rst

     :keyword: MAY

     A VNF's Heat Orchestration Template **MAY** be

-       * a Base Module Heat Orchestration Template (also referred to as a Base Module)
+     1.)
+Base Module Heat Orchestration Template (also referred to as a Base Module),

-       * an Incremental Module Heat Orchestration Template (referred to as an Incremental Module)
+     2.)
+Incremental Module Heat Orchestration Template (referred to as an Incremental Module), or

-       * a Cinder Volume Module Heat Orchestration Template (referred to as Cinder Volume Module).
+     3.) a Cinder Volume Module Heat Orchestration Template (referred to as Cinder Volume  Module).

 .. req::
     :id: R-37028
     :target: VNF
     :keyword: MUST

-    The VNF **MUST** be composed of one "base" module.
+    A VNF **MUST** be composed of one Base Module

 .. req::
     :id: R-13196